Home » Autism Diet and Nutrition » Choosing the Best Probiotics for Autism

 The amount and composition of live bacteria present in probiotic food products should also be considered.
 Parents should always consult a child’s doctor before starting probiotic supplements.

-Disadvantages or side effects of probiotics
+Potential side effects of using probiotics for autism

 • Mild gas